 Our core impact goal is to accelerate the transition to net zero through our investments by building and operating a diversified portfolio of renewable energy assets.

 This impact objective is clearly defined and aligned to the funds’ investment strategy.
 The assets generate renewable energy which in turns generates a yield .
 The renewable energy generated supports the transition to net-zero by replacing unsustainable energy sources with clean power.
 We measure progress against our core impact objective through ESG Key Performance Indicators (KPIs).

 Our ESG approach: Performance, Planet and People

 Octopus Renewables manages investments on behalf of a wide range of investors.
-As well as an overarching Octopus Renewables ESG policy, each Octopus Renewables fund has its own bespoke ESG policy that is reviewed annually.
+As well as an overarching Octopus Renewables Responsible Investment policy, each Octopus Renewables fund has its own bespoke ESG policy that is reviewed annually.
 This allows for different investors to dictate the direction, depth and breadth of the ESG approach for their investment, all of which must exceed the minimum standard set by the Octopus ESG committee each year.

 All of our funds’ ESG Policies are based around our fundamental stakeholder pillars: Performance, Planet and People.
 This framework embeds ESG risk factors and considerations into investment processes, asset management and reporting, helping us to mitigate ESG risks and measure and track the positive impact that the investments we manage has for investors, the environment and society.

 Build and operate a diversified portfolio of renewable energy assets, mitigating the risk of losses through robust governance structures, rigorous due diligence, risk analysis and asset optimisation activities to deliver investment return resilience.